Skip to content

 Format

-HTTP responses will be formatted in JSON-LD, a method of transporting Linked Data using JSON.
+HTTP responses will be formatted by default in JSON-LD, a method of transporting Linked Data using JSON.

 Payloads for requests should also be JSON-LD, but Omeka S sometimes requires clients to follow a particular structure, even if the same data could be represented by alternate valid JSON-LD structures.
 The Content-Type of a request with a payload must be application/json (or multipart/form-data if sending a multipart request).
 Format specifers (before +, i.e., application/ld+json, are also allowed).